MIM-Metal Injection Molding

 metal injection molding

-• Better adhesion for anti-corrosion surface treatments when compared to traditional sintering.
+• Improved surface treatments: Better adhesion of anti-corrosion surface treatments compared to traditional sintering.